grouplens/populate-emoji-database/README.md

   - This list must be ordered such that all versions for a given platform are consecutive, and in order from most recent to the oldest version
 * Unicode_Emoji_Data
   - This class contains lists for
+    * EMOJI_VERSIONS
     * EMOJI_MODIFIERS
     * EMOJI_MODIFIER_BASES
     * EMOJI_COMPONENTS
     * EMOJI
   - To make these lists, I converted the associated js lists from https://github.com/mathiasbynens/unicode-tr51 whose codebase parses the emoji data lists given by the Unicode and generates these lists
-  - Need to check this repository/the Unidoce emoji data lists to see if you need to update these lists (ex. when they come out with new emoji versions)
+  - Need to check this repository/the Unidoce emoji data lists to see if you need to update these lists (i.e., when they come out with new emoji versions--I made the emoji versions list manually)

 ## TO RUN
-Once the database is set up, use `populatedb_emoji.py` to populate the codepoints, emoji characters, and emoji codepoint tables, then `populatedb_renderings.py` to populate the platforms, platform versions, and renderings tables
+Once the database is set up, use `populatedb_emoji.py` to populate the emoji versions, codepoints, emoji characters, and emoji codepoint tables, then `populatedb_renderings.py` to populate the platforms, platform versions, and renderings tables.
+This second script also adds emoji and emoji-codepoints if emoji are found on the platform pages that have valid codepoints in the emoji data.

 Note: You may have to